fedora-copr/copr/doc/how_to_release_copr.rst

 Make sure you have `~/.pypirc` correctly set up and run::

-    /usr/bin/python setup.py sdist --format=gztar upload
+    version=<current_pkg_version> /usr/bin/python setup.py sdist --format=gztar upload

+Substitute `<current_pkg_version>` with the current package version.

-Or tell somebody with access to run that (msuchy has access).
+If you cannot run that, tell somebody with access to run that (msuchy has access).

 Release package to Fedora
 -------------------------